nuuuwan/news_lk3_data/README.md

 ### President appoints two new Ministry Secretaries

 *2024-11-26 02:38:30* · [`dailyftlk`](https://www.ft.lk/news/President-appoints-two-new-Ministry-Secretaries/56-769705) · `en`

+Malarmathi Gangadharan was appointed as Rural Development, Social Security and Community Empowerment Ministry Secretary

+President’s Counsel Ayesha Jinasena was appointed as Justice and National Integration Ministry Secretary

 President Anura Kumara Dissanayake yesterday appointed two new Ministry Secretaries.
 The letters of appointment were handed over yesterday at the Presidential Secretariat by Secretary to the President Dr. Nandika Sanath Kumanayake.
 Accordingly, President’s Counsel Ayesha Jinasena was appointed as the Justice and National Integration Ministry Secretary, while Malarmathi Gangadharan was appointed as the Rural Development, Social Security and Community Empowerment Ministry Secretary.